Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks: Discussion

-When compared to other CNN-based methods evaluated on the EXACT'09 data, our U-Net-based method shows a performance similar to that of the CNN-Leak~\cite{Charbonnier2017} and U-Net-FRAD~\cite{Qin2021} methods.
-These three methods seem to have the best trade-off between sensitivity and specificity among all tested methods in Fig.~\ref{figResultsEXACT}.
+When compared to other CNN-based methods evaluated on the EXACT'09 data, our U-Net-based method shows a performance similar to that of the CNN-Leak~\cite{Charbonnier2017}, U-Net-FRAD~\cite{Qin2021} and nnU-Net~\cite{nnUnet2021} methods.
+These four methods seem to have the best trade-off between sensitivity and specificity among all tested methods in Fig.~\ref{figResultsEXACT}.
 However, the U-Net-FRAD method~\cite{Qin2021} was trained on data that included the EXACT'09 training set, using their own manually-drawn reference segmentations on these data.
 Since the scans from the EXACT'09 training and test sets have similar characteristics and scanning parameters~\cite{LoExact2012}, this gives an advantage to the U-Net-FRAD method~\cite{Qin2021} over our U-Net-based method, which was trained on different data.
 On the other hand, the CNN-Leak method~\cite{Charbonnier2017} requires a coarse airway segmentation as initialization to the CNN-based leakage removal algorithm, and thus the completeness of the results is limited by that of the initial segmentation.
 In contrast, our U-Net-based method segments the full airway tree directly.
-Moreover,~\cite{Charbonnier2017} applied leakage removal to a series of 15 runs of the region growing based algorithm~\cite{Rikxoort2009}, with different parameters that control the extent of leakage, upon which the results were merged.
+Moreover, CNN-Leak~\cite{Charbonnier2017} applied leakage removal to a series of 15 runs of the region growing based algorithm~\cite{Rikxoort2009}, with different parameters that control the extent of leakage, upon which the results were merged.
 In fact, the results from applying the leakage removal only to the baseline segmentation~\cite{Rikxoort2009} had a much lower sensitivity (TL $51.8\%$ in contrast to $65.4\%$) and a slightly higher specificity (FPR $1.01\%$ in contrast to $1.68\%$).
 Similarly, an ensemble of U-Net results with different settings would likely have a slightly better performance, but this is more time consuming.
+When compared with the nnU-Net method~\cite{nnUnet2021}, our U-Net-based method achieved slightly higher completeness and false positive errors, but we found that the differences were not statistically significant.
 When compared with the 2.5D CNN method~\cite{Yun2019}, our U-Net-based method shows better performance with both higher sensitivity and specificity.
 The higher accuracy of our method can be because the 2.5D CNN method processes three perpendicular 2D slices around each voxel, while the 3D U-Net can better capture the 3D morphological information of airways.